 2021. #wordswewear: mobile texts, expressive persons, and conviviality in urban spaces.
 Social Semiotics 31:1 ► pp. 108 ff.

 2022.
 A trajectory of a mediational means in protest: the hand placard in South Korea’s Candlelight Protests.
 Social Semiotics 32:2 ► pp. 205 ff.

 2021.
 Visual protest discourses on aviation and climate change.
 Annals of Tourism Research Empirical Insights 2:1 ► pp. 100015 ff.

 Lam, Sunny Sui-kwong

-This list is based on CrossRef data as of 18 september 2021.
+This list is based on CrossRef data as of 26 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.